p-samm/airbnb-clone-project./README.md

 - Each **Booking** belongs to one **Property** and one **User**.
 - Each **Payment** is linked to one **Booking**.
 - Each **Review** is written by a **User** about a **Property**.
+-

+---

+## Feature Breakdown

+### Objective
+Detail the key features of the **Airbnb Clone** project and explain how each contributes to the overall functionality of the system.

+---

+### 1. User Management
+This feature allows users to create accounts, log in securely, and manage their profiles.
+It includes role-based access control, ensuring that property owners and guests have different permissions within the platform.

+---

+### 2. Property Management
+Property owners can add, update, and remove property listings.
+Each listing includes details such as title, description, price per night, and location, allowing guests to easily browse and find suitable accommodations.

+---

+### 3. Booking System
+Guests can search for available properties and make bookings for specific dates.
+The system handles availability checks, prevents double bookings, and tracks the booking status from pending to confirmed or canceled.

+---

+### 4. Review and Rating System
+After completing a stay, guests can leave reviews and ratings for properties.
+This feature helps maintain transparency, build trust, and assist other users in making informed booking decisions.

+---

+### 5. Payment Integration
+The payment system allows users to securely pay for bookings using different payment methods.
+It ensures that each transaction is recorded, verified, and linked to the correct booking for accountability and smooth financial management.

+---

+### 6. Notifications and Messaging
+This feature enables users to receive notifications about booking confirmations, cancellations, and payments.
+It may also support direct communication between property owners and guests for better coordination.

+---

+### 7. Search and Filtering
+Guests can search properties using filters such as location, price range, and amenities.
+This enhances user experience by allowing quick discovery of properties that meet specific preferences.

+---

+### 8. Admin Dashboard
+Administrators can monitor platform activity, manage users, and oversee listings and transactions.
+This feature helps maintain the system’s integrity, prevent misuse, and ensure smooth operations.